 If you’re a cat owner, chances are you’ll be familiar with the strong scent of cat urine in the house.
-You try and spray the house with air freshener, light scented candles before guests come, but nothing you do can get rid of that strong scent of cat urine.
+You try and spray the house with air freshener, light scented candles before guests come, but nothing you do can remove that strong scent of cat urine.

 Why does cat urine smell so bad?